krisnacp/frontEndMentor/README.md

 # frontEndMentor
-This is a repository that save my result completion from Frontend Mentor
+This is a repository that save my completion from Frontend Mentor